 - Launch entrepreneurial news projects or acquire the skill to do so

-A voting committee comprised of distinguished IWMF Board Members, Courage in Journalism Awardees, former IWMF grantees, and senior practicing journalists and editors will select grantees.
+A voting committee comprised of senior practicing journalists and editors will select grantees.

 The Fund for Women Journalists is accepting applications on a rolling basis.
 Applicants will be notified of the fund’s grant decisions approximately 4-6 weeks after submission.
 We will work with individual grants recipients to determine a completion timeline that best suits the project – most project timelines are six months to one year long and funds are distributed when the grant recipients are chosen.